SabilaNadia02/breast-cancer-prediction-model/README.md

 This dataset has been referred from Kaggle.

 **Objective:**
-- Understand the Dataset & cleanup (if required).
+- Understand the Dataset & cleanup.
 - Build classification models to predict whether the cancer type is Malignant or Benign.
 - Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms.